Moving to the Netherlands from Bahrain

 Rate this article 3 reviewsbased on

 Individuals who want to move to the Netherlands from Bahrain need a visa in order to legally enter the country.
 If you want to stay in the Netherlands for more than three months, you will need an Authorization for temporary stay.
+Bahrain citizens who want to stay in the Netherlands for 90 days or less have to apply for a short-stay Schengen visa.
 There are specific conditions you need to satisfy if you want to live and work in the Netherlands.
 Just like any Dutch immigration lawyer, one of our consultants can provide detailed information on the matter.

 Applying for an authorization for temporary stay in the Netherlands

 Also known as Provisional Residence Permit (MVV), this type of visa is compulsory for any Bahrain citizen relocating to the Netherlands.
-You need to undergo the Entry and Residence Procedure (TEV) which consists of a provisional residence permit and a work permit at the same time.
+You need to undergo the Entry and Residence Procedure (TEV) which consists of a MVV and a residence permit at the same time.
 A sponsor in the Netherlands has to start the TEV procedure; you cannot do it on your behalf.
 The sponsor fills in the application and submits it, alongside the requested documents, to the Immigration and Naturalization Service (IND) of the Ministry of Security and Justice in the Netherlands.
 Your application is assessed by the IND which verifies if you and your sponsor meet all the legal requirements and if you have the right documents to support the application.
 The assessment procedure may last up to 90 days.
-After the approval of the IND you can collect your MVV sticker at the Dutch embassy in Bahrain.
+Note that there is no Dutch embassy in Bahrain and the immigration process can be handled by one of our immigration consultants.

 Our immigration specialists in the Netherlands can help you apply for a provisional residence permit in this country.